twentyfortysix/uccnc_screenset_2046/README.md

 The default Screenset just does not follow any UI standarts other than that buttons look like buttons, it is not optimized for touch screens whatsoever most importantly the layout and UI is so clumsy that forces us to stop and think, while we should act already.
 Don't take me wrong the UCCNC program it self is a solid program that does its work well, but it must be comfortably controlable too or the bits will break or my brain explodes.

-The 2046 screenset is equal in function to what the Stepcraft_M700 in my case is, but redesigned in a way that is more responsive on touch screens, way more readable, uses common UX logic and in general it is cleaner.
+The 2046 screenset is equal in function to what used to be the Stepcraft_M700 in my case is, but redesigned in a way that is more responsive on touch screens, way more readable, uses common UX logic and in general it is cleaner.
 Sure not all parts of the program are redesigned, only those that we come in touch the most.

 - RUN